15 Things to do in Barcelona

 Use the code ISA10 to save €10 on any WSA weekend

 There is something purely magical about Barcelona.
 It’s a city with an eclectic style; some parts feeling Spanish and some parts uniquely it’s own.
 It’s no wonder why so many people fall in love with this city time after time again.
 The food, beach, culture, and architecture combine to form an incredible masterpiece, one with character and charm.
 Barcelona is a city that offers endless things to do and that’s why it’s a great travel destination for just about anyone.
 This city has a reputation for a reason, and that’s because it offers a little something for everyone.
 If you are looking for your next European travel destination, why not pack your bags and head on over to this remarkable city.
 To make your life easier, I have created a list of a few of my favorite things to do in Barcelona.
+(Check out our Barcelona trip here!)
 Below I have listed 15 activities you just have to do while visiting this Catalan capital.
 After reading this list, you will be ready to go book your flight to this Mediterranean gem!

 1. Bask in the Mediterranean Sun on Barceloneta Beach: